NCSU GIS/MEA582:

 • foundations for analysis of continuous and discrete phenomena

-• neighborhood operations and buffers,
+• zonal and neighborhood operations

-• analysis and modeling with map algebra,
+• analysis and modeling with map algebra

-• cost surfaces and least cost path,
+• cost surfaces and least cost path

-• spatial interpolation and approximation (gridding)
+• Spatial interpolation and approximation (gridding)

-• Terrain Modeling and Analysis (Geomorphometry I-III)
+• Geomorphometry: Terrain Modeling and Analysis

 • terrain and bathymetry mapping